Succinct Explanations With Cascading Decision Trees: Introduction

-We demonstrate the applicability of the cascading decision tree model in two ways.
-First, we use our model to perform standard binary classification on three numerical datasets from the UCI Machine Learning Repository.
-Second, we apply our model to a new application of binary classification, namely continuous integration (CI) build status prediction~\cite{santolucito2018statically}.
-Overall, we report that compared to the classical decision tree algorithm, our approach shortens the explanation depth for positive classifications by more than 40.8\% while maintaining the prediction accuracy.
+We demonstrate the applicability of the Cascading Decision Trees model in two ways.
+First, we use our model to perform binary classification on ten benchmarks from UCI Machine Learning Repository, which are standard benchmarks for comparing the performance of tree-based classification methods~\cite{constrained04zhao}.
+Second, we apply our model to a new application, namely continuous integration (CI) build status prediction~\cite{santolucito2018statically}.
+Overall, we report that compared to decision tree with PI-explanation~\cite{ShihCD18,izza2020explaining}, our approach shortens the explanation depth for positive classifications by an average of \pathimprovement while still maintaining the prediction accuracy.